PhilT/machines/README.md

 What's happening under the hood
 -----------------------------------------------------------

-* An ssh connection is established to send all commands and uploads (similar to Capistrano)
+* An SSH connection is established to send all commands and uploads (similar to Capistrano) to the target machine
-* Ssh uses the specified user and then sudo is added to commands that require it
+* SSH uses the specified user and then sudo is added to commands that require it
 * When sudo is needed for file uploads.
-The file is uploaded to /tmp then sudo cp'd to the destination
+The file is uploaded to `/tmp` then `sudo cp`'d to the destination
 * When `package` is called in the `Machinesfile` that file is loaded either from the projects packages folder or from the Machines packages if not found in the project
+* It is executed within the context of the Core class.
+This class defines basic commands such as `task`, `run`, `sudo` and includes all the Commands modules so they are available to the running package

 Limitations